Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

 ### You create a new Azure subscription that is associated to a new Azure Active Directory (Azure AD) tenant.
 You create one active conditional access policy named Portal Policy.
 Portal Policy is used to provide access to the Microsoft Azure Management cloud app.
 The Conditions settings for Portal Policy are configured as shown in the Conditions exhibit.
 (Click the Conditions tab.)
 The Grant settings for Portal Policy are configured as shown in the Grant exhibit.
 (Click the Grant tab.)
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 662 part 1](images/question661_1.jpg)
 ![Question 662 part 2](images/question661_2.jpg)